sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 </details>

 You will see a lot of data flow paths, way more than the four that were reported.
-To make it easier for the maintainer of kohya_ss to fix these vulnerabilities, I wrote to him a list of vulnerable endpoints and sinks (around 15-20 of them) to get a better overview of the vulnerabilities.
+To make it easier for the maintainer of kohya_ss to fix these vulnerabilities, I wrote to him a list of vulnerable endpoints and sinks to get a better overview of the vulnerabilities.
 Creating a CVE for each of the issues would have been counterproductive.
 ## Bonus exercises, if time allows

 ### 7. Query for `SystemCommandExecution` and explore the sinks modeled in the `Concepts` module